The 8th Heidelberg National MUN conference

 The NATO Study Guide is now online

 Heidelberg National MUN 2018 will open its registration desk on Saturday, January 13th, 2018, at 9 a.m.
 The conference will close on Sunday, January 14th, 2018, at 5 p.m.

 The delegate fee is EUR 15,00.
 Included are conference registration and materials, two lunch meals, and coffee.

 Check back here for further updates!
-If you are into Facebook, we will set up a event page soon.
+If you are into Facebook, you can subscribe to our FB event page

 Shoot us an email if you want to be informed about major developments: email@example.com